_______________

 copulating pairs can often be seen on top of coral rubble or rocks at

 night.
-It lays a spherical, white egg mass that is usually anchored in
+It lays a spherical, white to pale pink egg mass that is usually anchored in

 algal turf in the field.